5sansiva/Bank-Simulation/devlog.md

 11:01 PM 4/11/2025
 So far, I made an initial flow where there are three teller threads and ten customer threads just for a demo right now.
 This work session, I am going to focus on adding more functionality that fits the requirements on the pdf and see how much I can get done.

+12:34 AM 4/12/2025
+This past working session, I mainly focused on adjusting my code to have two classes, one for the customers and another for the tellers.
+This is because each one stores states so having them as classes instead of methods is easier.
+I didn't really encounter many problems this working session.
+Next session, I plan on going through the pdf more and seeing what else I need to add and just work through the project like normal.